Som-Energia/informe-ocsum/README.md

 # SwitchingReport

+***WARNING: WIP!
+THIS MODULE IS SUBJECT OF CURRENT ACTIVE DEVELOPMENT AND IT IS NOT FUNCTIONAL YET***

 This Python module can be used by electricity retailers to generate the report Spanish regulators require about consumer retailer switching.